Back to Blog

 Documents you need for the Anmeldung

 Gathering the right documents before your appointment saves time and prevents rejected registrations.
-You will need three things.
+You need three things: your passport or ID card, a Wohnungsgeberbestätigung, and the registration form itself.

 Some cities now allow you to complete the form digitally before your appointment.
 Berlin, Munich, and Hamburg all have online pre-registration options that save time at the office.
+As of early 2026, Berlin has also started piloting a fully digital Anmeldung process for certain districts, allowing residents to complete the entire registration without visiting a Bürgeramt in person.
+Check the Service-Portal Berlin for current availability.

 How to book a Bürgeramt appointment